 This section is intended to investigate households' ownership of dwellings occupied (residential houses) as well as the lot or land where the dwellings are built.
-The finding will abreast the housing authorities whether institutional delays in the approval of building plans and the allocation of land still prevail as some of the constraints in the expansion of the housing sector as stated in the 1996 national development strategy.
+The finding will enlighten the housing authorities whether institutional delays in the approval of building plans and the allocation of land still prevail as some of the constraints in the expansion of the housing sector as stated in the 1996 National Development Strategy (NDS).